Foods You Can and Cannot Eat On A Low FODMAP Diet

 This phase lasts for two to four weeks.

 Meal delivery services like ModifyHealth are ideal for the Elimination phase.
-ModifyHealth’s Monash University Low FODMAP certified meals help make transition to this diet easier.
-The meals are heat and eat (no preparation) and you can have the confidence knowing that the meals you are eating are certified to only contain Low FODMAP ingredients.
+ModifyHealth’s Monash University Low FODMAP-certified meals help make the transition to this diet easier.
+The meals are heat-and-eat (no preparation) and you can have confidence that the meals you are eating are certified to be low in FODMAPs.
 Go learn more at www.modifyhealth.com

 Phase 2: Reintroduction

-Phase 2 is the reintroduction phase.
+Phase 2 is the Reintroduction Phase.
 The primary goal here is to identify the foods that trigger your symptoms.
-The best way to approach this phase is to start with a list of the highest-FODMAP foods, plus foods that you suspect are triggering your symptoms.
+The best way to approach this phase is to start with a list foods that contain significant amounts of each FODMAP.

-Work your way down the list by reintroducing each type of food one at a time.
-For example, one day you might reintroduce lactose by drinking some cow’s milk.
-Another day, you might reintroduce fructose by eating a serving of watermelon.
+Work your way down the list by reintroducing each type of FODMAP one at a time.
+For example, one week you might reintroduce lactose by drinking cow’s milk.
+Another week, you might reintroduce fructose by eating honey.

-Pay attention to how your body reacts to each of the reintroduced foods.
-If milk triggers your symptoms, you know that foods that contain lactose are a problem for you.
+Pay attention to how your body reacts to each of the reintroduced FODMAPs.
+If lactose triggers your symptoms, you know that other foods that contain lactose going to be problems for you too.
 Use a food journal or app to keep track of your progress and symptoms.

-It’s best to wait at least 24-48 before reintroducing the next food and keep portions small to reduce the chances of triggering severe symptoms.
+It’s best to wait at least 24-48 before reintroducing the next FODMAP Keep servings small at first to reduce the chances of triggering severe symptoms but do increase them over the week to find out how you tolerate your normal portions.
 This phase generally takes 6 to 8 weeks to complete.

 Services like ModifyHealth can also be helpful in this stage as their meals can be used as a baseline while you test FODMAP food categories.
 ModifyHealth also offers optional dietitian support to guide you through the Reintroduction phase.